Making near-real time hydrological data and tools available to all

-The platform will make reliable, near real-time hydrological data available to all, including researchers, local authorities and citizen scientists, enabling resilient solution to floods and droughts, from accurate modelling to evidencing nature-based approaches.
+From researchers to environmental regulators and citizen scientists, we want FDRI data to enable resilient solutions to floods and droughts, from accurate modelling to evidencing nature-based approaches.

 Alongside integrating key datasets from across the UK, FDRI will deliver live data from three observatory catchments: the Upper Severn, Upper Tweed and the Chess, providing in-depth whole-catchment data insights.
 Watch this video to find out more.